The Curriculum

 Let's consider for a moment what things have looked like under social constructs, education systems and philosophies that have allowed for anything, everything, and nothing to matter?
 Let’s consider how we are doing as a society?
 How are we doing?

-Maybe now we will seriously consider the idea that there are a few things that actually matter.
+Maybe now we will seriously consider the idea that there actually is a reality, and that few things that actually matter.

-(Teacher exercise here; playing a game without any rules - use your discretion)
+(Teacher exercise here; try playing a game without any rules - use your discretion, contrast to our society)

 Discussion quotes: